danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 ---
-description: Setting up OAuth2.0 JWT authentication for your API.
+description: Setting up OAuth2.0 authorization for your API
 ---

 ## Overview